 Mannum Dock Museum acknowledges the Nganguraku people as traditional owners of this land.
-We aim to respect the cultural heritage, customs, beliefs and relationship to the land of all indigenous people.
+We aim to respect the cultural heritage, sale customs, beliefs and relationship to the land of all indigenous people.
 Mannum Dock Museum, home of the fully restored Paddle Steamer Marion, presents river history at its best.
 The Paddle Steamer Marion is a fully restored heritage vessel built in 1897 and is one of the last operational, heritage, steam driven, wood fired, overnight passenger carrying side paddle steamers in the world.

 The heritage listed Randell Dry Dock built in 1876 is believed to be the only floating dry dock of its kind left in the world.

 It now needs your help.
 We have started a fund raising campaign to build a shelter to protect this red gum engineering feat to ensure it will last the tests of time and be protected from the elements.